bappycode/bappycode/README.md

   <!-- <a href="YOUR_FIVERR_URL"><img src="https://img.shields.io/badge/Fiverr-Hire%20me-1DBF73?style=flat-square&logo=fiverr&logoColor=white" alt="Fiverr"/></a> -->
 </p>

-I build the tracking infrastructure that makes ad platforms see what actually happened: server-side GTM, first-party data pipelines, and accurate conversion data for Google Ads, GA4, Meta, TikTok and Snapchat.
-I work with e-commerce brands in Greece and the MENA region, and I turn what I learn into SaaS products.
+I'm a full stack developer who specializes in tracking.
+I build the infrastructure that makes ad platforms see what actually happened: server-side GTM, first-party data pipelines, and accurate conversion data for Google Ads, GA4, Meta, TikTok and Snapchat.
+I work with e-commerce brands in Greece and the MENA region, and I design, build and run my own SaaS products end to end, from database to dashboard to deployment.

 ---